How to enjoy Friday night at home

 • Hit up a Bulk Barn and treat yourself to your favourite snacks like you would at the movies, without the movie theatre prices!

-• Invite friends over and ask them to bring their best movie treats.
+• Invite a friend or two over (if they're in your bubble) and ask them to bring their best movie treats.
 Having trouble deciding what to watch?
 Have everyone write down their top choice and draw from a hat!

 • Change up the movie genre – if you normally default to dramas, try an action-adventure.
 Or check out this surprisingly great list of movies from 2017 for some ideas.